timgilbert/long-war-unix-installer/README.md

 # State of the Mod

-As I write this in early August 2014, users have reported several bugs after applying Long War to their XCom: EW installations on OS/X. I don't know much about modding and probably can't help with these issues; I'm just focused on getting the installer script to work.
+As I write this in mid-August 2014, users have reported several bugs after applying Long War to their XCom: EW installations on OS/X. I don't know much about modding and probably can't help with these issues; I'm just focused on getting the installer script to work.
 Please see [the official Long War mod forum](http://forums.nexusmods.com/index.php?/forum/665-xcom-file-discussions/)